InnoDB Lock Query

 Currently, the InnoDB lock status query is in the open beta test period.

-You have logged in to the DAS console.
+You have logged in to a MySQL DB instance on the DAS console.

 - The default lock wait timeout is 50s.
 You can modify the innodb_lock_wait_timeout parameter to change the timeout value.